 - UK companies account for 33% of the European unicorn share.

 Why has Europe seen such impressive growth in a relatively short time?

-2021 was an enormous year for venture globally, not just in the EU.
+2021 was an enormous year for venture globally, not just in the EU and the UK.
 While there was once a maturational disadvantage for the European venture capital industry compared to the US, that gap has closed in the past few years.